UW-Madison-Meta-Science-Lab/metascience-lab.github.io/_pages/about.md

 ---
 permalink: /
-title: "What we do"
+title: "What We Do"
 excerpt: "About Us"
 author_profile: true
 redirect_from:
   - /about/
   - /about.html
 ---
+We are the Metascience Research Lab (MSRL) at the [Information School of University of Wisconsin-Madison](http://ischool.wisc.edu/)!
-The Metascience Research Lab is the nexus for research on the Science of Science, Science Policy, and Scientometrics at the [iSchool of University of Wisconsin-Madison](http://ischool.wisc.edu/).
+MSRL is the nexus for research on the Science of Science, Science Policy, and Scientometrics at the [iSchool of University of Wisconsin-Madison](http://ischool.wisc.edu/).
 We study complex data to identify insights for accelerating research advances, cultivating a competitive scientific workforce, and facilitating scientific knowledge transfer.
 Our goal is to provide evidence to inform policies and practices on effective scientific resource allocation, strategy development, and infrastructure building

 ---
 <!--